nussmueller-dev/NesaBot/README.md

 - The bot checks the grades every 15 Minutes, so you might not get informes emediatly
 - The bot currently only supports WhatsApp and Discord, but could be extended to support other messaging platforms in the future.

-## 🤝 Contributing

-Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).